-- e also offer support through a team of dedicated staff who offer mentoring, inclusion and guidance management to support students with their mental health and emotional needs and developments.
+- We also offer support through a team of dedicated staff who offer mentoring, inclusion and guidance management to support students with their mental health and emotional needs and developments.

-- This is further supported by external agencies such as our school’s counsellor, who visits weekly, a dedicated School Governor, as well as the support of BMAT’s resident Educational Psychologist and the local Educational Psychologist attached to our school.
+- This is further supported by external agencies such as our school’s YCT counsellors, who visit twice weekly, a dedicated School Governor, as well as the support of BMAT’s resident Educational Psychologist and the local Educational Psychologist attached to our school.